fisshy/react-scroll/README.md

 - [Changelog](#changelog)

 ### Introduction
 React-Scroll is a lightweight library for enhancing scrolling functionality in React applications.
 It provides a set of components and utilities to create smooth scrolling effects, navigate between sections, and customize scrolling behavior.
+This works with the latest versions of Google Chrome, Microsodt Edge, and Firefox.

 ### Install